-Oh my God I’m about to get butt-raped by a dirty old one-eyed pirate while his goddam bird sits and watches!
+Oh my God I’m about to get my ass raped by a dirty old one-eyed pirate while his goddam bird sits and watches!
 I thought.

 I took a small amount of solace in the fact that at least he didn’t have a hook for a hand.

-But that solace fled quickly just as soon as he unzipped his own trousers and unfurled what to this day has to be the biggest pork sword I have ever seen.
+But that solace dispersed quickly just as soon as he unzipped his own trousers and unfurled what to this day has to be the biggest pork sword I have ever seen.

 I mean, it had to be swinging almost down to his damn dirty knees.